graemetlloyd/ProjectWhalehead/Outline.md

 The treespace for this dataset can be seen in Fig. 2C.
 This is a highly structured treespace: because Bayesian MCMC samples in proportion to the posterior probability, we can infer from the shape of this treespace visualization that there are two peaks to this distribution that contained fairly good trees.
 There are three most-parisimonious trees; two are sampled from one peak with poor stratigraphic fit, one is sampled from the peak with fairly good stratigraphic fit.
-In this case, averaging is unlikely to produce a value that represents either peak adequately, and the average in this case is a value that doesn't belong to a tree that was sampled in the analysis at all.
+In this case, averaging is unlikely to produce a value that represents either peak adequately, and the average in this case is a value that does not belong to a tree that was sampled in the analysis at all.

 In the case of the Yates (2003) dataset, treespace is sampled much more evenly.
 In this case, taking an average is likely to represent the sample better.